VolosR/TdsipalyS3CalcCalendar/README.md

 The header of the calculator displays the WiFi SSID.

-SmartConfig deployed.
-The default connection settings are on lines #66-#67.
+SmartConfig deployed, and can be cancelled with button B. The default connection settings are on lines #66-#67.
 If connection can't be established with the hardcoded credentials, you can set SSID and WiFi password by loading the EspTouch or SmartConnect app on your mobile phone while T-display is on SmartConfig mode.
 The new SSID and password will be broadcast to the ESP32 board and attempt a new connection.